 6. Be Clear Online – A Telepractice Application for Dysarthria Rehabilitation

-Brooke-Mai Whelan, Rachael Rietdijk, Deborah Theodoros, Annie J Hill
+Brooke-Mai Whelan, Rachael Rietdijk, Deborah Theodoros, and Annie J Hill

 7. Looking Beyond the Impairment: The Psychosocial Impact of Dysarthria on the Speaker